z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- div:left-panel -->
 ### Factories with parameter overrides
-Suppose you'd want to use custom parameters for your service's instantiation rather than captured variables in lambda closures.
-In that case, you can register a `Func<>` delegate with parameters that you can use to pass your dependencies at resolution time.

-?> This example is about pre-registered factories; however, the container can also implicitly [wrap](advanced/wrappers-resolvers?id=func) your service in a `Func<>` without pre-registering.
+Stashbox can implicitly [wrap](advanced/wrappers-resolvers?id=func) your service in a `Func<>` delegate and lets you pass parameters that can override your service's dependencies.
+Moreover, you can register your own custom delegate that the container will resolve when you request your service wrapped in a `Func<>`.
 <!-- div:right-panel -->

 <!-- tabs:start -->